hei-isc-ml/W3_D2/readme.md

 ## Missions & Activities:

+### Activity 1
+- **Problem**: Use a Genetic Algorithm (GA) to find a quasi-optimal solution for a simple problem (i.e., solve a mastermind game).
+- **Tools**: Pure [python](https://machinelearningmastery.com/simple-genetic-algorithm-from-scratch-in-python/) *or* [DEAP](https://deap.readthedocs.io/en/master/) library *or* other libraries (e.g., [PyGAD](https://pygad.readthedocs.io/en/latest/))
+- **New/Consolidation of ML Glossary**:
+  - **Steps**: Initialization, selection, crossover, mutation, evaluation.
+  - **Terminology**: Gene, individual (or chromosome), population, parents, children, elite, fitness scores.

-### Activity 1 – ~30 minutes
+### Activity 2 – ~30 minutes
-- **Peer Review and Validation of SVM (Halfdays 1-2)**: Work in pairs to review and compare your code and results.
+- **Peer Review and Validation of Genetic Algorithms (Halfday 3-4)**: Work in pairs to review and compare your code and results.
 Exchange the outcome of the previous activity and discuss your approach.
 Write together 1-2 slides with a list of the key-differences concerning:
     - The result you had
     - The method you used to get to that results
 - **Consolidation by the Professor**: After peer review, the professor will provide further clarification and consolidation of the concepts.

-### Activity 2
-- **Problem**: Use a Genetic Algorithm (GA) to find a quasi-optimal solution for a simple problem (suggestions are below).
-- **Tools**: Pure python (suggested) or [DEAP](https://deap.readthedocs.io/en/master/) library or other libraries(e.g., [PyGAD](https://pygad.readthedocs.io/en/latest/))
-- **New/Consolidation of ML Glossary**:
-  - **Steps**: Initialization, selection, crossover, mutation, evaluation.
-  - **Terminology**: Gene, individual (or chromosome), population, parents, children, elite, fitness scores.

 ## Expected Outcomes:
 - **Halfday 3**: